aldinh777/potatoheadshot/README.md

 ### Potato Drier

-With this, you can dry some potatoes to get these another potatoes
+With this, you can dry some potatoes to get these another items
 - Dried Potato
 - Potato Starch
+- Raw Salt

 You can also wet the potatoes with this tools to get
 - Wet Potato